-- 145. The farmers of the Aguán were not the only target of Facussé's aggressive, coercive, and violent tactics for acquiring and securing land.
-Beginning in the mid- to late-1990s, nearby Garifuna communities living in the upper reaches of the Aguán Valley were also affected. - 146.
+- 119. The farmers of the Aguán were not the only target of Facussé's aggressive, coercive, and violent tactics for acquiring and securing land.
+Beginning in the mid- to late-1990s, nearby Garifuna communities living in the upper reaches of the Aguán Valley were also affected. - 120.
 The Garifuna people are descendants of African slaves and two Caribbean indigenous groups the Arawaks and the Caribs.
-The Garifuna communities that span Honduras' Caribbean coast which partially overlaps with the Aguán hold land titles dating back over a century. - 147.
-As one Garifuna representative explained in recent testimony before the Tom Lantos wave of "large scale illegal land grabbing of Garifuna ancestral territory often through violence and the threat of violence."
+The Garifuna communities that span Honduras' Caribbean coast which partially overlaps with the Aguán hold land titles dating back over a century. - 121.
+As one Garifuna representative explained in recent testimony before the Tom Lantos wave of "large scale illegal land grabbing of Garifuna ancestral territory often through violence and the threat of violence." - 122.
+This included violence and land-grabbing by Facussé, who was "the biggest beneficiary of the ransacking of Garifuna territory through the Land Modernization Law."
+In some instances, Facussé stole Garifuna ancestral territory by "sending gunmen acting as campesino farmers into Garifuna land."